Vehicle Reconstruction and Texture Estimation Using Deep Implicit Semantic Template Mapping: Related Work

+Recently, many works~\cite{beker2020monocularDifferentiableRendering,Henderson2020Leveraging,Kanazawa_2018_ECCV_Learning_Category-Specific, ucmrGoel20} concentrate on vehicle 3D texture recovery under real environments.
+Due to the lack of ground truth 3D data of real scenes, they mainly focus on the reconstruction from collections of 2D images utilizing unsupervised or self-supervised learning and build on mesh representation.
+Though eliminating the need for 3D annotations and generating meaningful vehicle textured models, these works still suffer from coarse reconstruction results and the limitation of fixed-topology representation.
+With large-scale synthetic datasets such as ShapeNet~\cite{Chang2015ShapeNet}, many works~\cite{Oechsle2019Texture,sun2018im2avatar,3D-R2N2} train deep neural networks to perform vehicle reconstruction from images.
+Based on volumentrically representation like 3D voxel~\cite{sun2018im2avatar} and implicit functions~\cite{Oechsle2019Texture}, these works generate plausible textured models in the synthetic dataset, but still struggle with low-quality texture.
+In contrast, our approach outperforms state-of-the-art methods in terms of visual fidelity and 3D consistency while representing topology-varying objects.

-In addition, some works~\cite{VON,Novel_Views_of_Objects, View_synthesis_by_appearance_flow, 2017Transformation} focus on novel view synthesis, which infer texture in 2D domain.
-Although these works can produce realistic images, they lack compact 3D representation, which is not in line with our goal.
+In addition, some works~\cite{VON,Novel_Views_of_Objects, View_synthesis_by_appearance_flow, 2017Transformation} focus on novel view synthesis, i.e., inferring texture in 2D domain.
+Although they can produce realistic images, they lack compact 3D representation, which is not in line with our goal.